 One of the biggest misconceptions among avid coffee consumers is that espresso has a higher caffeine content than a cup of coffee.
 This isn’t the case, as espresso coffees have a lower caffeine content than your usual cup of joe.

-If you’re sensitive to caffeine or simply want a less intense buzz, espresso beans are the way to go.
+If you’re sensitive to caffeine or simply want a less intense buzz, ordering an espresso is the way to go.

-Espresso beans are very sensitive to high-pressure water, so grinding them coarsely isn’t recommended as this will damage or crack the seeds.
+Espresso beans (dark roasted coffee beans) are very sensitive to high-pressure water, so grinding them coarsely isn’t recommended as this will damage or crack the seeds.

 As a result, espresso beans are best made with an espresso machine that produces 60 lbs (27.22 kg) of pressure per square inch at around 198℉ (92°C) or higher.